-Cech's career was threatened in October 2006 when, in a sickening collision with Reading's Stephen Hunt, he suffered a fractured skull.
-This ruled him out of action for three months, during which time Chelsea's defensive record deteriorated.
+Cech's career was threatened in October 2006 when following a sickening collision with Reading's Stephen Hunt he suffered a fractured skull.
+This ruled him out of action for three months - during which time Chelsea's defensive record deteriorated.
 It is fair to say that since then Cech has struggled with the aerial ball - he continues to wear a protective head guard - but he battled back to claim the most clean sheets in 2010.

 Strengths: His height and reach make his shot-stopping one of the highlights of his game, regularly pulling off world-class saves.

-Weaknesses: Is often suspect when coming out to claim crosses, perhaps a knock-on effect of the head injury that has affected his confidence when coming out to claim among bodies.
+Weaknesses: Is often suspect when coming out to claim crosses, perhaps a knock-on effect of head injury which has affected his confidence when coming out to claim among bodies.

-Career Low: The life-threatening injury suffered in the clash with Stephen Hunt that eventually ruled him out for three months.
+Career Low: The life-threatening injury suffered in the clash with Stephen Hunt which eventually ruled him out for three months.

 Style: Athletic and agile, commanding on his line if not in the box.